mbudak21/2024S/COMP304/L1 - Intro.md

 - A trap or exception is a software generated interrupt caused either by an error or a user request (system call)

-**Interrupt Vector:** Contains the addresses of all the service routines for interrupt handling
+**Interrupt Vector:** Contains the addresses of all the service routines for interrupt handling **System Call:** How a program requests a service from OS.
+Results in a transition from user mode to Kernel mode.
+Return from call resets to usermode.